xwp/wp-widget-customizer/readme.txt

 Each registered sidebar on your site will get its own section in the Theme Customizer panel.
 Within each Sidebar Widgets section, each widget added to the sidebar will appear in order and its widget form will appear there just as it appears when editing widgets in the WordPress admin.
 Upon making a change to the widget form, press the form's Update button to then see the changes in the preview window and to stage the widget changes for committing once the Save & Publish button is clicked.
 Again, changes made when in the Theme Customizer do not appear until you hit this button.

+Customizer control sections for sidebars will be shown or hidden dynamically when the the preview window is initially loaded or when navigating the site within the preview window, based on whether or not the sidebar got rendered in the previewed page.
+Only sidebars which can be previewed will be shown in the customizer panel.

 No longer do you have to edit your widgets blind!

 And here's an **awesome bonus**: since the widgets are registered as settings in the customizer, if you also have the [Settings Revisions](http://wordpress.org/plugins/settings-revisions/) plugin also activated, the widgets will then get versioned!
 Each time you save your changes, the current instance of each widget will be saved in a revision, and you can restore a previous widget state by rolling back the settings revision.